 What should my proposal address?

-If you have an idea, we want to hear about it and help turn it into a project.
 We are seeking project proposals that address one of the five following challenge statements:

 Challenge 2: Collaboration and multisectoral action – How can NTD interventions leverage synergies arising from collaborations across diseases, sectors and borders?